Sephley/docs/docs/zusatz-pruefung.md

 update db cfg for dbbw004 using LOGSECOND 200;
 ```

- you may need to add more, depending on the next step.

 - run the script `HRACCESS_Create.sql`.
-It will likely not work due to certain permissions.
-Add the required permissions to the file `CONFIG_DATABASE.sql`.
 - run the script `HRACCESS_LOAD_DATA.sql`.
 This will take a while.
-- run the script `HRACCESS_COUNT_ROWS.sql` This verifies if the Data was loaded
+- run the script `HRACCESS_COUNT_ROWS.sql` This verifies if the Data was loaded.
 - create a linux user called `m141fed`.
-Run the following command as root:
+To do so, run the following command as root:
 ```
 useradd -p $(openssl passwd -1 m141fed) -s /bin/bash m141fed -d /home/m141fed
 ```